 Prerequisite(s): Students must have basic English speaking, writing and reading skills.

-This course is designed for artists and non-artists to open up their creativity with an introduction of simple art techniques to develop an artist's eye, gain confidence in creating art, and develop new skills to create original art on canvas.
-The eight sessions will include art videos, demonstrations and interactive discussions.
-Participants are invited to present their work in a final show and tell online.
+This course is designed for artists and non-artists to encourage their creativity with an introduction of simple art techniques to develop an artist's eye, gain confidence, and develop new skills to create original art in different mediums.
+The sessions will include art videos and interactive demonstrations.
+Participants are invited to present their work in a final show.
+Supplies are purchased ($45+/-) and brought by participants with costs separate from course fees.

 This is an interactive class in which writers and would-be writers may share their work and have it gently appreciated and critiqued by others.
 No formal instruction.